 Node Creation with Unknown MAC address(es)#

 A reset or powercycle of a node triggers a DHCP client request which embeds the node's MAC address.
 A head node with an interface that is listening on that private cluster network and which recognizes that MAC address will respond with an IP address that is associated with that MAC, unless directed to ignore that node.
-A ICE ClusterWare™ head node can be so directed to ignore the known-MAC node by using a _no_boot attribute (see _no_boot), and a ClusterWare 6 or 7 master node can employ a /etc/beowulf/config file masterorder configuration directive to consider this known-MAC node to be owned by another head/master node.
+A ICE ClusterWare™ head node can be so directed to ignore the known-MAC node by using a _no_boot attribute (see _no_boot).

-A ClusterWare DHCP server which does not recognize the incoming MAC will by default ignore the incoming DHCP client request.
-To override this default:
+By default, a ClusterWare DHCP server that does not recognize the incoming MAC will ignore the incoming DHCP client request.
+To override this default, either enable the Accept unknown nodes? switch on the Cluster Settings page or run the following command:

 scyld-clusterctl --set-accept-nodes True

-and then any head node that shares the same database will add that new MAC to the shared ClusterWare database, assign to it the next available node index and associated IP address, and proceed to attempt to boot the node.
+Any head node that shares the same database will add that new MAC to the shared ClusterWare database, assign to it the next available node index and associated IP address, and attempt to boot the node.

-When all new nodes with previously unknown MAC addresses are thus merged into the ClusterWare cluster, then the cluster administrator should again reenable the default functionality with:
+When all new nodes with previously unknown MAC addresses are merged into the ClusterWare cluster, return to the default functionality by disabling the Accept unknown nodes? switch or by running the following command:

 scyld-clusterctl --set-accept-nodes False